pulumi/pulumi-hugo/themes/default/content/blog/pulumi-recommended-patterns-the-basics/index.md

 Depending on the resource type, a second name (a *cloud resource name* or a *physical resource name* if you like) may also be provided.
 This name will be what is used in your cloud vendor's web console.
 If this *cloud resource name* is unspecified, Pulumi uses the *Pulumi resource name* and appends a [random suffix]({{< relref "/docs/intro/concepts/resources#autonaming" >}}) to it to make it unique.

-As a recommendation, you should use explicit names for all your *Pulumi resource names* and then let Pulumi determine what the *Cloud resource names* should be.
-Let's Look at the benefits:
+As a recommendation, you should use explicit names for all your *Pulumi resource names* and then let Pulumi determine what the *cloud resource names* should be.
+Let's explore the benefits:

 * As vendors have different requirements, *Cloud resource names* have different lengths and constraints.
 Pulumi knows this and will make sure the name matches the vendor requirements.
 * The random suffix ensures that two stacks for the same project can be deployed without their resources colliding.